-When you start to work with your usual contacts at the WMCA, they will be able to explain the process to you and direct you to the appropriate templates and guidance that will be on the WMCA website Single Assurance Framework (wmca.org.uk)
+When you start to work with your usual contacts at the WMCA, they will be able to explain the process to you and direct you to the appropriate templates and guidance that will be on the WMCA website SAF Templates and Guidance.

-If any external delivery partners have any questions about the SAF and how it will impact their project(s), please contact ProgrammeAssuranceandAppraisal@wmca.org.uk
+If any external delivery partners have any questions about the SAF and how it will impact their project(s), please contact ProgrammeAssuranceandAppraisal@wmca.org.uk.
+PowerPoint training slides are also available on request.